Mon Aug 4 10:39:00 GMT 2003 So who really is this dumb?

 Maybe the really dumb people here are the advertisers themselves.

-I've said before that Spamassassin is the best way I know to stop spam.
+I've said before that Spamassassin is the best way I know to stop spam (short of a dedicated Spam appliance, of course).
 Spammassin works by assigning points to email.
-Apparently that has caused a new game for those who use it: http://www.wired.com/news/culture/0,1284,59859,00.html reports on hunting for email with high Spammassin points.
-This site charts the results: http://www.spamchart.org/
+Apparently that has caused a new game for those who use it: https://www.wired.com/news/culture/0,1284,59859,00.html reports on hunting for email with high Spammassin points.

-The latest version of the SME Mail Server that I sell includes Spamassassin filtering.
+The Kerio Connect Mail Server that I sell includes Spamassassin filtering.

 Have you tried Searching this site?